SHP05/OTP-Generator/README.md

 # OTP-Generator
-This is wepage of OTP generator
+This is wepage of OTP generator using HTML, CSS, Javascript.